Amy Beckley, PhD:

 I think what you guys are doing is amazing.
 I see real value in what you guys were doing.
 And we started this kind of a deeper conversation in this deeper partnership with people that are using Proov, women that are getting their Proov results.
 They're not positive.

 So the Proov protocol is testing seven, eight, nine, and 10 days after suspected ovulation.
-And that really helps you understand kind of the health or the quality of ovulation.
+And that really helps you understand kind of the health.
 We like to say, is that hormone level high enough, long enough, for that?
 You give it enough time for that fertilized embryo to go all the way down the fallopian tube and implant in the uterus.
 Because if you get your period too soon, or it's not the right environment, it could cause infertility or miscarriage.

 And what we found was a lot of doctors didn't know about Proov, they didn't have that most recent information, their single blood draw was fine.
 I don't understand why you think it's bad ovulation.
 And so they weren't willing to listen to these patients.